Whitstable Carnival returns Saturday August 2nd 2025 in a tribute to our local hero, the legendary Peter Cushing

 Whitstable Carnival Association is pleased to announce that the town’s 128th anniversary Carnival will take place, as it traditionally does, on the first Saturday in August 2025, which this year is August 2nd.

-Fill out and return these two forms to be part of our lovely Carnival
+Fill in and return the entry forms to be part of our lovely Carnival.
+You can print, mail, email or just fill in online!

-Attend one of our events, become a member, volunteer your time to help:
+Attend one of our events, become a member, volunteer your time to help – your community needs you!

 Stewarding the carnival, standing at junctions on route, supervising the parade coming through